ChuanMeng/reranker-as-judge/README.md

 --rel_scale 1
 done
 ```
-The above commands will generate a subfolder for each dataset under `./output/rq1_2/ranking_performance`.
+The above commands will generate a subfolder for each judge on each dataset under `./output/rq1_2/ranking_performance`.
 Each subfolder contains a set of files, where each file corresponds to the ranking performance evaluated at a particular threshold.

 #### 3.2.4 System ranking evaluation at different thresholds